Appeal Information

 *An appeal cannot be filed simply because you are unhappy with the decision.

-A student who files an appeal must do so in writing to the appropriate reviewer:
+A student who files an appeal based upon one or more of the above criteria must do so, in writing, to the appropriate reviewer described herein:

-2. Students who wish to appeal the outcome of the Director of Student Conduct must submit a written appeal to the Vice President Enrollment and Student Experience within five business days following the decision.
+- Student Organizations who wish to appeal an outcome of a conduct process conducted by Student Activities staff must submit a written appeal to the Assistant Vice President of Student Engagement, or designee, for final decision.

-5. A participant who has the final order overturned for an appeal of suspension, expulsion, or denial of housing/network access shall be entitled to actual damages from the institution, including reasonable attorney’s fees and court costs.
+A participant who has the final order overturned for an appeal of suspension, expulsion, or denial of student housing/loss of network access may be entitled to actual damages from the University, including reasonable attorney’s fees and court costs (where applicable, KRS 164.370, Kentucky Campus Due Process Protection Act.).

 Some of the links on this page may require additional software to view.